Captain Marvel Stands Tall in Her Nostalgic Cinematic Debut

 Co-directed by Anna Boden and Ryan Fleck, Captain Marvel opens with “Vers”—the name Carol Danvers (Brie Larson) is given by Yon-Rogg (Jude Law), her Kree mentor/leader.
 A trained soldier, Vers follows her crew—Yon-Rogg, Minn-Erva (Gemma Chan), Korath (Djimon Hounsou), Bron-Char (Rune Temte) and Att-Lass (Algenis Perez Soto)—into battle with the chameleon-like Skrulls, and ultimately ends up landing on Earth in the mid-1990s.
 Arriving on the strange planet raises even more questions, especially after meeting S.H.I.E.L.D.
 Agent Nick Fury (a digitally de-aged Samuel L. Jackson).
 The Skrulls have also come to Earth and while searching for them Vers/Carol starts to realize there may be more to her mysterious life story.

 Let’s be clear: Brie Larson is the very definition of Captain Marvel.
 After watching the film, there is no doubt in my mind that there is anyone else that encompasses everything that Carol Danvers is and what she represents to comic book fans everywhere.
 Not only did Larson train vigorously to embody the physicality of the “most powerful hero in the MCU” (have you seen her pushing a jeep uphill!?) but she has an ease with herself that allows her to fully become the hero that women want to be and girls love to look up to.
-She is smart, witty, and yes, a bad-ass.
+She is smart, witty, and yes, a badass.

 Advertisement